uqlibrary/technology-training/Python/seaborn_intro/seaborn_intro.md

 ![image](https://user-images.githubusercontent.com/118239146/208793160-82c5eea4-c814-4c74-b4f6-1489d01d907f.png)

 While each point has been grouped by size, it isn't a very clear choice for this plot.
 In general, size doesn't work particularly well when there are lots of points.
-We could also group by marker style, using `style = `.
-Let's use colour to group by **size** and marker to group by **sex**.

 ``` python
 sns.relplot(data = tips, x = "total_bill", y = "tip", hue = "size", style = "sex", palette = "flare", kind = "scatter")